 Behind us, some commotion began.
 Some reporters were angry that another car had pulled in to the property, passing the press line and coming in our direction.

-“I told you to keep the press back!”
-Yelled the officer.
+“I told you to keep the press back!” yelled the RCMP officer.

-He leaned close to me, I could hear his breath.
-“You’re in a lot of trouble, white boy.”
+He leaned close to me, “You’re in a lot of trouble, white boy.”

 “What do you want from me?
 Who are you?”